wolfgangB33r/notes/README.md

 ## Text analysis and machine learning

+Classical bad-of-word approches such as count vectors and Tfidf vectors are outperformed by sentiment analysis such as Word2vec or Glove.

 ### Vectorize a pandas text column by using Tfidf vectors
 ```python
 tv = TfidfVectorizer(max_features=NR_MAX_TEXT_FEATURES, stop_words='english')